Australian War Memorial

 The Australian War Memorial is the recipient of multiple tourism awards and recognitions, including ranking as the number one attraction in Canberra on Tripadvisor and listed by Casago as one of the top 10 free tourist attractions in the world for 2023.

-Read the full review on TripAdvisor“Inspiring and humbling”
+Read the full review on TripAdvisor“Canberra visit”

 Read the full review on TripAdvisorFacilities